Faith deconstruction: Responses

 After preaching a sermon in which he equated deconstruction with leaving the faith, Matt Chandler clarified that it "doesn’t mean doubt or theological wrestle or struggling through church hurt".
 John Cooper has stated, "It is time that we declare war against this deconstruction Christian movement...
 There is nothing Christian about it.
 It is a false religion."

-On the other hand, Tyler Huckabee argues that it can result in "deconversion", or "in your faith looking more or less the same it always did" but "most often, it's somewhere in between—rethinking the things you’ve always believed and coming to a new, different understanding of parts of it".
-On the other hand, it can result in "reconstruction", where individual faith is re-formed which often aligns more with Progressive Christianity.
-Huckabee goes on to suggest that Martin Luther's own theological revolution "fits into the paradigm of what researchers would call deconstruction today".

 Carl Trueman argues that the "(mis)use of the Derridean d-word gives the whole a specious veneer of intellectualism and a certain superannuated postmodern chic".